fuankarion/Vision17/Lab6-Superpixels/readme.md

 - featureSpace : 'rgb', 'lab', 'hsv', 'rgb+xy', 'lab+xy' or 'hsv+xy'
 - clusteringMethod = 'k-means', 'gmm', 'hierarchical' or 'watershed'.
+- numberOfClusters positve integer (larger than 2)

-The output of the function should be an  matrix with the same withd and  height of the original image and only one channel, where each pixel has a cluster label.
-In other words, pixels that belong to the same cluster should have the same positive integer label.
+The output of the function should be an  matrix with the same width and  heigt hof the original image and only one channel, where each pixel has a cluster label.
+In other words, pixels that belong to the same cluster have the same positive integer.

 ### Notes
 - You dont have to implemente all the code from scratch, use the built in functions of your language.
 - If you run into memory problems try scaling down the images.
 - *xy* stands for the spatial _x_ and _y_ coordinates.
+It does not matter which pixel of the iamge you label as  0,0 just be consistent, and do not forget to report it.
 - You may need to normalize some channels to make them comparable, or to make some of them more/less important in the clustering process.
 For example _newCoords = ( α\*r, α\*g, α\*b, β\*x, β\*y)_

 ## Test your function

-Before testing your function make sure the segmentation results are acceptable.
+Before testing your function make sure the segmentation results are somewhat acceptable.
 To visualize the output of your function use something like:

 ```matlab
 image(segm)